plctlab/RISCV-Training/README.md

 - Add new CPU or Machine/SoC emulations in QEMU.
 - Extend Spike Emulator for custom purpose.

-By joining the training program, you could get involved with the latest feature implementations among mulitple open source softwares.
+By joining the training program, you could get involved with the latest feature developing among mulitple open source porjects.
 For example:
-- RISC-V Vector Extension in LLVM
+- RISC-V Vector Extension in LLVM upstream.
-- XuanTie C910 LLVM toolchain development
+- XuanTie C910 LLVM toolchain development and support.
-- Neclei SoC support in QEMU
+- Neclei N300 Series SoC and other new SoCsupport in QEMU.
-- New feature implementation for Spike
+- New feature implementations for Spike emulator.
-- Performance, Code Size, and other evaluation for RISC-V toolchains
+- Code size and Performance evaluations for RISC-V toolchains.

 The Training Program is still in the early development stage.
-We welcome college students and anyone who is interested in RISC-V software ecosystem to join the program, work together to improve the project.
+We welcome college students and anyone who is interested in RISC-V software ecosystem to join the program as pilot, work together to improve the project.

 Currently the training materials are mainly in Simplified Chinese language.
 We are working on translating the materials in to English and possibily other languages.
 Volunteers are welcome!